By Rabbi Cornelius Vanderbilt Steinberg | In-House Rabbi for The Inquirist Magazine

 The Four Children

-Anyway, you’re supposed to tell him, “God brought me out of Egypt,” which implies that had the contrary kid been there, God wouldn’t have saved him.
+Anyway, you’re supposed to tell this kid, “God brought me out of Egypt,” which implies that had the contrary kid been there, God wouldn’t have saved him.
 Wow, what a sick burn.
 I bet that’ll show him.
 Also, did God really “save” the Jews he freed from Egypt?
 They had to wander the Sahara desert for 40 years.
 Thanks a lot, God.

 Blessing for the matzah: Baruch atah Adonai eloheinu melech ha’olam hamotzi lechem min ha’aretz.